funlights/hello-world/README.md

 Just getting started with c++
-Been doing assy. with microdhip IDE
+Been doing assy. with microchip IDE
-Arduion uno
+I would like to learn Arduion uno